ImmortalDemonGod/bio-systems-engineering/README.md

 4. **Missing power data:** Power metrics excluded from analysis
 5. **Route consistency assumption:** Analysis assumes topographically similar training routes (GAP implemented but not applied to historical data)

 **Framing:** These limitations are transparently disclosed.
-The **21.3% improvement** (from phase average 0.0142 to 0.0172, based on 27 measured runs) represents actual physiological adaptation with statistical robustness.
+The **21% improvement** (from phase average 0.0142 to 0.0171, based on 70 deduplicated runs across complete 20-week dataset) represents actual physiological adaptation with statistical robustness.

 ---